Orchestral Manoeuvres in the Dark: Mid-1980s style change

-OMD's mid-1980s reinvention alienated some listeners, but was embraced by others, including bassist Tony Kanal of No Doubt.
+OMD's mid-1980s reinvention was embraced by musicians including Tony Kanal (left) and Gwen Stefani of No Doubt.

 Although retrospectively lauded, the experimental Dazzle Ships (1983) was a critical and commercial disappointment upon release.
 Facing potential excision from Virgin Records, OMD moved towards a more accessible sound on the black music-influenced Junk Culture (1984); they also donned more vibrant garments on the album's accompanying tour.
 The band continued to incorporate elements of sonic experimentation, although their sound became increasingly polished on the Stephen Hague-produced studio albums Crush (1985) and The Pacific Age (1986).

 The Quietus founder John Doran, who was supportive of the group's reinvention, told how it became "quite popular to see OMD as nose-diving into the effluence after Dazzle Ships".
 Author Richard Metzger refused to "stick up for anything they recorded" afterwards, while the A.V.
 Club alleged that McCluskey would "give up" following that album.
 Conversely, music journalist Ian Peel observed "two brilliant, but very different, bands.
 Orchestral Manoeuvres in the Dark, the early 80s Factory descendents... and OMD, the late 80s stadium pop act."
 The Miami New Times asserted that "even their poppiest records of that postexperimental era, such as Junk Culture and Crush, were clever and beautifully arranged."
 Both of those albums were generally well-reviewed.

 Musicians have commented on OMD's post-Dazzle Ships output.
 Moby remarked, "Their earlier records were just phenomenal... a few years on they were making music for John Hughes movies, and they were good at it and I'm glad that they had success with it, but it wasn't nearly as creatively inspiring."
-On the other hand, bassist Tony Kanal of No Doubt told how his group experimented with OMD-esque "John Hughes prom-scene movie moment kind of songs", adding that "Junk Culture is great".
-Angus Andrew of Liars hoped that tentative listeners would uncover "the complexity and mastery in OMD's later pop material", and declared himself a fan of the band's work across "all of their phases".
+On the other hand, No Doubt bassist Tony Kanal told how he and bandmate Gwen Stefani experimented with OMD-esque "John Hughes prom-scene movie moment kind of songs", adding that "Junk Culture is great".
+Angus Andrew of Liars hoped that tentative listeners would uncover "the complexity and mastery in OMD's later pop material", and declared himself a fan of the group's work across "all of their phases".

-The group themselves describe Junk Culture as an enjoyable "collection of songs" as opposed to a "deep, conceptual" record, and argue that Crush features some strong material despite its strained recording sessions; Humphreys has named the latter as one of his favourite OMD works.
-The band concedes, however, that The Pacific Age was a creative misfire.
+The band themselves describe Junk Culture as an enjoyable "collection of songs" as opposed to a "deep, conceptual" record, and argue that Crush features some strong material despite its strained recording sessions; Humphreys has named the latter as one of his favourite OMD works.
+The group concedes, however, that The Pacific Age was a creative misfire.
 Critic Jessica Bendinger reflected on OMD's stylistic journey by the late 1980s, saying that "their music has been colored by continual exploration... which has run the gamut from Gregorian-chant-inspired anthems of love to a union of Orchestral-Motown."
-SF Weekly said, "It's hard to think of any 1980s new wave bands that could navigate the genre's spectrum of sound and mood as well as Orchestral Manoeuvres in the Dark."
+SF Weekly wrote, "It's hard to think of any 1980s new wave bands that could navigate the genre's spectrum of sound and mood as well as Orchestral Manoeuvres in the Dark."

+Wham!'s George Michael was quoted as saying in 1986 that the best concert he and musical partner Andrew Ridgeley had attended, was by OMD.